MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Related Work

-In summary, none of the recent simulation platforms have been constructed for urban spaces, and the proposed simulator differs from them significantly in terms of diverse layouts, objects, human dynamics, and different types of mobile agents like delivery robots, electric wheelchairs, robot dogs, humanoid robots, and vehicles, and their intricate interactions.
-We believe MetaUrban can provide a lot of new research opportunities for Embodied AI in urban settings.
+In summary, none of the recent simulation platforms have been constructed for urban micromobility.
+The proposed simulator MetaUrban is the first simulator designed for AI-driven urban micromobility research.
+It differs from previous simulators significantly in terms of complex scenes (with large scales and multifarious terrains), diverse obstacles, vibrant dynamics, different types of mobile machines like delivery bots, electric wheelchairs, and mobility scooters, and intricate interactions simulated.
+Please refer to Appendix~\ref{sec:simulator_comparison} for a detailed comparison table with existing simulators in the dimensions of scale, sensor, and features, where MetaUrban shows a remarkable superiority.
+We believe MetaUrban can provide a lot of new research opportunities for AI-driven urban micromobility.